Azure/azure-functions-templates/Docs/Actions/UserInput.md

 Collection of conditionals that must evaluate to `true` for this action to be executed.
 See [Conditionals](../conditionals.md) for more information.

 **`continueOnError`** boolean _(optional)_
-Whether to continue the parent job's execution if this action errors.
+Whether to continue the job's execution if this action errors.
 Default: `false`

 **`errorText`** String _(optional)_
 The text to display if this action errors (ex. manual instructions).